These Soft Batch Double Chocolate Chip Cookies are truly a chocolate lover’s dream come true.

 Can I Make These Double Chocolate Chip Cookies Ahead of Time?

 Yes!
-Shape and flatten the dough balls and wrap them in plastic wrap or move them to an airtight container before chilling overnight for up to 2 days.
+Shape and flatten the dough balls and wrap them in plastic wrap or move them to an airtight container, with layers of parchment or wax paper between layers of cookie dough, before chilling for up to 2 days.
+If you need to prep these cookies further in advance, see the freezing instructions just below.

 Can I Freeze These Soft Double Chocolate Chip Cookies?